gatzka/streaming-spec/complex_types.md

 - `value`: Describes the measured values (i.e. amplitude, attenuation).
 - `domain`: Describes the range in the spectral domain (i.e. frequency)

-Only `values` are explicit, hence this is the data to be transferred.
+Only `value` is explicit, hence there are 100 double values to be transferred together with a time stamp.

 ### Histogram {#Histogram}